MVladislav/ansible-cis-ubuntu-2404/README.md

 ## Dependencies

-Developed and testes with Ansible 2.14.4
+Developed and testes with Ansible 2.16

 ## Example Playbook

-example usage you can find also [here](https://github.com/MVladislav/ansible-env-setup).
+Example usage can be found also [here](https://github.com/MVladislav/ansible-env-setup).

 ```yaml
 - name: CIS | install on clients